-SORNA Working Group plan, which should include working group structure and working group members.
+SORNA Working Group plan, which should include working group structure, working group members and discussion of jurisdiction's planned activities.
 Jurisdictions that have been previously funded and are proposing to support local units of government (including P.L.
 280 tribes) to develop or enhance their sex offender registration and notification functions should provide: